Academic Map

 Complete GE statewide core courses

-Complete one Diversity course
+Complete one Exploring the Human Experience course

 Complete Natural Science Lab